dsi-agpt/minibus-skeleton/README.md

 ```
 ##Zfc-User configuration
 Minibus depends on zfc-user module for authentication features.
 In the minibus-skeleton configuration sample, Zend User is based on an internal user table.
-Though, no user management is provider. *scripts/sql/minibus.user.sql* provides tw basic users for application startup.
+Though, no user management is provider. *scripts/sql/minibus.user.sql* provides 2 basic users for application startup.
 By default, nitecon/zfcuser-ldap is installed with Minibus.
 To enable ldap connexion :

 * Enable 'ZfcUserLdap' in application.config.php